SalmaAhmed19/SalmaAhmed19/README.md

 - 👨‍💻 All of my projects are available at [github.com/SalmaAhmed19](github.com/SalmaAhmed19)

-- 📫 How to reach me **rashe005@csusm.edu**
+- 📫 You can reach me on  **rashe005@csusm.edu**

-- 📄 Know about my experiences [www.linkedin.com/in/salma-rashed](www.linkedin.com/in/salma-rashed)
+- 📄 Know about my experiences on linkedin[www.linkedin.com/in/salma-rashed](www.linkedin.com/in/salma-rashed)

 - ⚡ Fun fact **I was the Muslim Student Association Social Media Coordinator for 2 semesters.
-I also volunteer every month to help incoming refugees**
+I also volunteer every month to help incoming refugees and currently working as a Lead Computer Science Tutor**

 <h3 align="left">Connect with me:</h3>
 <p align="left">